Veterans: Could You Detect A Fake Credit Card Terminal If Presented With One?

-You’ve got enough problems already.
+You’ve got enough problems already and might be trying to figure out how to get out of debt.
 What with monthly bills trying to overwhelm your pay, the cost of everything rising constantly, and raises few and far between, we simply don’t need the added burden of someone stealing from us.

 That’s why we should always be on our guard when it comes to protecting our personal information even if the big companies (we’re looking at you Equifax) aren’t up to the task.
 In that light, we’d like to present you with a list of photos that will help you determine whether you should swipe that credit card, or put off your purchase until you get to a less shady feeling retailer.

 So let’s review the details that your eagle-eye should be trained to spot, in order to keep you from needing to file a fraud report.

 1. Skimming Terminals Are Significantly Larger Than Normal

 A skimmer should be longer and wider than the terminal itself to correspond to its size.
 That’s why a skimming terminal is noticeably larger than a true one.
 This is the principal feature that helps recognize fraudulent devices.

 Note the card depth of the reader on the left.
 It almost practically swallows the entire card like you are performing a swipe inside the chip reader area.
 If your card goes to far inside you might have a problem.

 Chip reader terminals should only allow enough depth to get the chip just inside the reader.

 2. Does the terminal look oddly sized?

 A skimming mechanism MUST be longer and wider than the terminal itself in order to fit on top of it.
 That’s why a skimming terminal is noticeably larger than a true one.
 This is the principal feature that helps you recognize any fraudulent devices you might come across.